 Microchipping & Lifetime Registration

-Under the NSW Companion Animals Act 1998, all dogs and cats which are born or who change owners after the 1 July 1999 will need to be microchipped
+The NSW Companion Animals Act 1998, requires all dogs and cats which are born or who change owners after 1 July 1999 will need to be microchipped

 - Animals are to be microchipped by 12 weeks of age.

 - Microchipping is carried out by a vet or any authorised implanter, and is painless.
 It is about the size of a grain of rice and is usually placed between the shoulders – it is similar to them receiving immunisation injections.

 - Microchipping enables vets and other animal workers to reunite pets with their owners.
 There is a bar code on the microchip that is implanted by your vet that will have all of the information you supplied at the time.

 Lifetime Registration is required by the time the animal is 6 months of age.

 Lifetime Registration takes place after you have your dog or cat microchipped and it is paid at any NSW local Council, completed online at www.petregistry.nsw.gov.au , at any Service NSW branch or through a MyService NSW account at www.service.nsw.gov.au .
 As the name suggests, this is a "one off" payment unlike the old annual tag system previous to 1999.

 To register online or through a Council you will need the microchip number.
 To receive a pensioner or breeder discount you will need to provide documented proof in person at Council.
 For the desexed discount your vet will need to update the desexed status online to allow you to receive the online discount.
 Otherwise you can provide the desexing certificate to Council and register in person.